zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/pinebook-pro/neovim.md

 nvim init.vim
 ```

 * Copy the following and paste it into the file.
-Feel free to tweak any settings to your preferences
+Feel free to tweak any settings to your preferences.
+These were adapted from https://medium.com/geekculture/neovim-configuration-for-beginners-b2116dbbde84
 ```
 set nocompatible            " disable compatibility to old-time vi set showmatch               " show matching